 The most exciting part of this work is the opportunity to support climate adaptation efforts by fishermen, fisheries, and communities in the region.
 It’s a great honor to have been awarded this fellowship, which will help us provide information to help fishermen and their communities.Kathy Mills, Ph.D.
-Research ScientistKathy Mills, Ph.D.
-Research Scientist
+Senior ScientistKathy Mills, Ph.D.
+Senior Scientist

 In November, the federal government published the Fourth National Climate Assessment (NCA).
 Mandated by Congress starting in 1990, the NCA assesses climate change impacts across …

 2018 was another warm year for the Gulf of Maine.
 Our scientists contributed to the foremost national conversation about warming and how it affects our …